metal3d/idok/README.md

 Remove "remote=1" on "non fedora 20", this option is needed as far as I know on Fedora 20 (reported bug)

-## livestreamer - ISS station from space from ustream
+## Livestreamer - ISS station from space from ustream

 Livestreamer is a python tool that is able to fectch streams from some servers and is able to give an url.
 For some streams, it's impossible to get URL, but we can use "-O" option that dump stream to stdout.
 So...